1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Organize by categories

-Clicking on the button + located in the left sidebar of kChat, you can add one or more categories allowing you to place elements (channel, contact, etc.) within them.
+By clicking on the + button in the left sidebar of kChat, you can add one or more categories allowing you to place elements (channel, contact, etc.) within them.
 Then slide the desired channel to the created category (valid for your user only):

 User-to-user discussion channel

-Personal messages are direct conversations between two or more people that take place in outside channels.
+Personal messages are direct conversations between two or more people that take place outside the channels.

 Each user of an Organization may freely create personal messages whose content will be visible only to the persons concerned: